MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/voice-input-in-unity.md

 **Tips**
 * Start() and Stop() methods respectively enable and disable dictation recognition.
 * Once done with the recognizer, it must be disposed using Dispose() method to release the resources it uses.
-It will release these resources automatically during garbage collection at an additional performance cost if they are not released prior to that.
+It will release these resources automatically during garbage collection at an additional performance cost if they aren't released before that.
 * Timeouts occur after a set period of time.
 You can check for these timeouts in the DictationComplete event.
 There are two timeouts to be aware of:
-   1. If the recognizer starts and doesn't hear any audio for the first five seconds, it will timeout.
+   1. If the recognizer starts and doesn't hear any audio for the first five seconds, it will time out.
-   2. If the recognizer has given a result but then hears silence for twenty seconds, it will timeout.
+   2. If the recognizer has given a result, but then hears silence for 20 seconds, it will time out.

 ## Using both Phrase Recognition and Dictation